mevers/prophet_casestudy_demand/README.md

 `daily.seasonality = FALSE`.
 We also allow the model to fit changepoints automatically, which we will inspect after fitting the model.
-By default, `prophet` considers 25 potential changepoints distributed uniformly across the first 80% f the time series.
+By default, `prophet` considers 25 potential changepoints distributed uniformly across the first 80% of the time series.
 This may seem like a lot, however an inspection of the rate of change will reveal that many of the changepoints have a small/negligible effect.
 This is because `prophet` uses a sparse prior, which has a regularising effect on the